Particular/docs.particular.net/persistence/upgrades/asp-6to1.md

  - 6
 ---

-WARNING: Upgrades from NServiceBus.Azure Versions 6.2.3 and below will need to apply the [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) followed by applying the [saga index patch](/persistence/upgrades/asp-saga-pruning.md) before completing the remainder of these upgrade steps.
+WARNING: Upgrades from NServiceBus.Azure versions 6.2.3 and below will need to apply the [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) followed by the [saga index patch](/persistence/upgrades/asp-saga-pruning.md) before completing the remainder of these upgrade steps.

-## Changing Nuget Packages and namespaces
+## Changing Nuget packages and namespaces

 One of the most visible changes for this persister was moving it from the NServiceBus.Azure package to the NServiceBus.Persistence.AzureStorage package.
-This change in packaging has reset the version number to Version 1.
+This change in packaging has reset the version number to version 1.

 Upgrading to the new package requires removing the [NServiceBus.Azure NuGet package](https://www.nuget.org/packages/NServiceBus.Azure/) from the project and adding the [NServiceBus.Persistence.AzureStorage NuGet package](https://www.nuget.org/packages/NServiceBus.Persistence.AzureStorage/).

-Once the packages have been changed, any use of the `NServiceBus.Azure` namespace needs to be replaced with `NServiceBus.Persistence.AzureStorage`.
+Once the packages have been changed, any use of the `NServiceBus.Azure` namespace must be replaced with `NServiceBus.Persistence.AzureStorage`.

-## New Configuration API
+## New configuration API

-In Versions 6 and below the Azure Storage Persistence was configured using XML configuration sections called `AzureSubscriptionStorageConfig`, `AzureSagaPersisterConfig`, and `AzureTimeoutPersisterConfig`.
-These XML configuration sections have been obsoleted in favor of a more granular, code based configuration API.
+In versions 6 and below, the Azure Storage Persistence was configured using XML configuration sections called `AzureSubscriptionStorageConfig`, `AzureSagaPersisterConfig`, and `AzureTimeoutPersisterConfig`.
+These XML configuration sections have been deprecated in favor of a more granular, code-based configuration API.

-For example, the following Xml:
+For example, the following XML:

-snippet: AzurePersistenceFromAppConfig
+snippet: AzurePersistenceFromAppConfigUpgrade

 changes to this code configuration:

-snippet: AzurePersistenceSubscriptionsAllConnectionsCustomization
+snippet: AzurePersistenceAllConnectionsUpgrade

 The new configuration APIs are accessible through extension methods on the `UsePersistence<AzureStoragePersistence, StorageType.Sagas>()`, `UsePersistence<AzureStoragePersistence, StorageType.Subscriptions>()`, and `UsePersistence<AzureStoragePersistence, StorageType.Timeouts>()` extension points in the endpoint configuration.
 See [Azure Storage Persistence Code Configuration](/persistence/azure-storage/configuration.md#configuration-with-code) for more details on code configuration API use.